Jake Rusher Park

 The bond projects supplement the programs and projects that are already in the City's annual operating budget and capital improvement program [hyperlink to budget].
-The projects reflect community input and priorities gathered in master planning processes and the most recent Citizen Survey [hyperlink to Open Gov page].
+The projects reflect community input and priorities gathered in master planning processes and the most recent Citizen Survey.
 Projects will be rolled out strategically with consideration to equity and fairness across the community.

 Click for larger images.